ClementGrouzard/symfony_task-tracker/README.md

 TODO :

 1) Implement Update Button;
-2) Connect the app with a front-end framework
+2) Implement the front-end with Angular: develop the templates and the scripts to create schedules from todolists;
-3) Implement a logger to save todolists;
+3) Implement a logger to save todolists and generated schedules;